PERSEUS: Perception with Semantic Endoscopic Understanding and SLAM: Conclusion

 \section{Conclusion}

-To conclude, in this study, we presented a pipeline to create segmented 3D maps of the airways.
+In this study, we presented a pipeline to create segmented 3D reconstructions for NOTES.
 These 3D maps can aid scene understanding and automation.
-We evaluated our pipeline by registering the reconstructions to the ground truths achieved from CT scans, and calculating the segmentation projection precision.
-Sub-milimeter average point-to-point distances prove accurate reconstructions, and high segmentation precision shows the correct projection of segmentation maps into 3D.
-Due to the plug-and-play nature of the pipeline and generalization capabilities of the used SLAM architecture, methods presented in this paper can be extended to other anatomies or surgeries by simply changing the segmentation model.
-Our future work includes comparative analysis with other reconstruction pipelines and evaluating on a downstream task.
+We evaluated our pipeline by comparing with the ground truth geometries obtained from CT scans and observed improvement in both processing times and reconstruction accuracies.
+Due to the plug-and-play nature of the pipeline and generalization capabilities of the used SLAM architecture, the methods presented in this paper can be extended to other anatomies or surgeries by simply changing the segmentation and depth estimation models, also making the overall proposed pipeline agnostic to domain shifts.